walles/exactype/README.md

 4. Upload ```app/build/outputs/apk/app-release.apk``` to Google Play
 5. ```git push --tags```

+## TODO Misc
+* Make keyboard more responsive when communicating with the input field is slow.
+* Add support for an English keyboard layout.
+This is a step towards emoji support (see below); it requires us to support more than one keyboard, without needing to make an entirely new keyboard.

 ## TODO Prioritized Beta User Issues
 * Add emoji support